GeorgeWeb/syclref/_api-docs/base.h/cl%253A%253Asycl%253A%253Ah_item/functions/is_equal/index.md

  - `h_item rhs`
 : Object to compare to

-**Returns:** True if all member variables are equal to rhs member variables
+**Returns:** rhsObject to compare to True if all member variables are equal to rhs member variables

 ---